canonical/bundle-kubeflow/docs/db-migration-guide.md

 DB_IP=$(juju show-unit $DB_UNIT/0 | yq '.[] | .address')
 ```

-## Deploy MySQL databases
+## Deploy new MySQL databases and obtain credentials

-Deploy new MySQL database and obtain credentials by executing the following commands:
+Deploy new MySQL databases and obtain credentials for each new database by executing the following commands, once per database:

 ```python